 This is one case where holding off on buying something can save you money.
 If you need a textbook that the previous year has needed, they’ll be likely to run a book swap or sale once the term has started.
 You’ll be able to arrange to buy used books from those in the year above, and then next year can continue to pass them down.
 Don’t get into a habit of buying any books brand new, always look on Amazon Marketplace to see if they have any used ones.
 World of Books is also great for this.

 If you’re lucky, you’ll probably find them un charity shops too.
 Check the ones in your university’s city as previous students will probably drop them off before they move away.
 I studied Literature so I needed ten to fifteen books every term.
 I found all my term books in an Oxfam bookshop once, saving me hundreds of pounds.

-Shop around for banks
+Shop around for banks at your university town

 All of the banks are currently competing to get you to sign up for a Student Bank Account with them, which means that they’re offering some amazing rewards just for opening an account with them.
 When I signed up for HSBC back in 2014, they were offering a £60 Amazon voucher.
 This gave me some money to spend on making my new room feel more homely, as well as contributing to my books for the first term.
 Most banks will offer a free overdraft with their student bank accounts, which will be charged a year after you graduate.